dataseyo/Zshif/Posts/2019-06-03-Logic-Fetishists.markdown

 1. If my friend is in jail, then it will rain.
 2. My friend is in jail.
 3. Therefore, it will rain.
+.
 1. If your house is on fire, then you should probably leave.
 2. Your house is on fire.
 3. Therefore, you should probably leave. (^)

+Logic is blind to what all of these sentences mean in natural language: it sees only structure.
+Thus these two arguments end up being logically equivalent under the following form:

+1. If P, then Q
+2. P
+3. Therefore, Q